maxshuty/maxshuty/README.md

 ### Passionate about:
-- Accessibility
+- Accessibility, I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an accessible web to create an equal experience for everyone
 - Frontend development utilizing great technology like VueJS and ReactJS
 - Solving exciting problems without a straightforward solution

-I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an accessible web to create an equal experience for everyone.

 I enjoy helping answer questions on StackOverflow like [this solution](https://stackoverflow.com/a/58570835/4826740) to pure CSS accessible checkboxes and radio buttons that I wrote.
 I also find myself [answering](https://stackoverflow.com/questions/67356599/the-deep-selector-is-not-working-using-sass-loader-in-my-vuejs-application) my own questions or trying to find [better solutions](https://stackoverflow.com/questions/40730116/scroll-to-bottom-of-div-with-vue-js/57661780#57661780) to age-old problems.